BaseMax/TicTacToeCanvasTS/README.md

-# TypeScript Game Canvas
+# TicTacToe Game In TypeScript With Canvas

-Live coding project in TypeScript Global Summit 2023 for a talk about designing the Tic-tac-toe game.
+Live coding project in **TypeScript Global Summit 2023** for a talk about designing the **Tic-Tac-Toe** game.

 ## Designing an Entertaining Game with Typescript: A Hands-On Approach